Sophia Floersch Survives With A Spinal Fracture After Brutal Formula 3 Race Crash

 Van Amersfoort Racing also released a statement in the aftermath, saying, “Today was a very difficult day for our team at the #MacauGP.
 The whole world saw what happened and we can only thank God that @SophiaFloersch escaped with relatively light injuries.”

-The tweet continued as the racing team said, “Our thoughts go also to the other people involved and we wish them a speedy recovery.”
+The Twitter message continued as the racing team said, “Our thoughts go also to the other people involved and we wish them a speedy recovery.”

-The FIA President Jean Todt also took to social media to give his own personal response, pledging that the FIA will dedicate themselves to offer all assistance required in helping those involved as well as launching a full investigation as to what caused a crashed of such a nature.
-Todt also gave his thoughts and prayers to Floersch and all others who were injured as he wished them a swift recovery.
+FIA President Jean Todt also took to Twitter to give his own personal response, pledging that the FIA will dedicate themselves to offer all assistance required in helping those involved — as well as launching a full investigation as to what caused a crashed of such extremity.
+Todt also offered up his thoughts and prayers to Floersch, and all others who were injured, wishing them a swift recovery.

 It appears that the accident was triggered when Floersch hit the racecar of fellow driver Jehan Daruvala.
-Driver Guan Yu Zhou, who was also competing in the race, told MotorSport.com,“Sophia was really close to Jehan, so when Jehan braked early she had no time to react.
+Driver Guan Yu Zhou, who was also competing in the race, told MotorSport.com that “Sophia was really close to Jehan, so when Jehan braked early she had no time to react.
 She hit Jehan’s right-rear, and that spun her around straight into Lisboa, and she flew into the other car.”